freenas/freenas-docs/userguide/wizard.rst

 Wizard
 ======

-%brand% provides a wizard which walks you through the steps needed to quickly configure %brand% to start serving data over a network.
-This section describes the configuration steps which are available from the wizard.
+%brand% provides a wizard which helps complete the steps needed to quickly configure %brand% for serving data over a network.
+The wizard can be run at any time by clicking the :guilabel:`Wizard` icon.
-#endif truenas

 :numref:`Figure %s <wizard7>` shows the first
 wizard configuration screen.